canique/smartmeter-reader/README.md

 # Smartmeter Reader for Landis + Gyr E450

-This project deals with the Smartmeter Landis + Gyr E450 which is (in my case) operated by Wiener Netze.
+This project deals with the Smartmeter Landis + Gyr E450 / ISKRA AM550 which are (in my case) operated by Wiener Netze.
 It reads the data from the optical user interface (de: Kundenschnittstelle).

 ## Requirements
-- Smartmeter Landis + Gyr E450
+- Smartmeter Landis + Gyr E450 or ISKRA AM550
 - Raspberry Pi
 - Python 3
 - Canique Infrared smartmeter reader (Low Power, with UART connector)